Our home village of Lochranza really is the perfect location for producing the perfect Single Malt. It's all about the water.

 We make whisky the old way.
 It’s not the easiest or the cheapest way, but it’s the best.

-Our whisky has only a few ingredients - chiefly two types of barley, Optic and Oxbridge, and water from Loch na Davie, the purest in Scotland.
+Our whisky has only a few ingredients - we use concerto barley and water from Loch na Davie, the purest in Scotland.
 The malted barley is mixed with this water in the mash tun to make wort, which goes into wooden washbacks, where yeast is added to begin fermentation.
 At the end of this process we have a liquid - called wash - that’s about as strong as very strong beer.

 The wash is double-distilled in copper pot stills.
 The first distillation produces a liquid that’s about 23% alcohol, and the second raises this to an average strength of 68%.
 This colourless liquid is matured in oak casks which have held wines and spirits like sherry and bourbon.
 The wood gives colour and character, and the choice of cask is probably the most important influence on the character of the end whisky.